RefresherTowel/docs/statement/scripting.md

 state_machine.Update();
 ```

+- Skips processing when `IsPaused()` is true.
 - Processes any queued state (if auto-processing enabled).
 - Runs the current state's `Update` handler (if present).
+- Evaluates declarative transitions defined on the current state.
 - Increments `state_age` (if there's an active state).
 - **Returns:** whatever the state's Update handler returns, or `Undefined`.